Kingsholm Stadium: History

 A proposal by the then Gloucester Football Club to acquire the grounds where Kingsholm Stadium is built was first put together in July 1891.
 The purchase was made and the first match took place in October 1891.
 A pavilion was built in 1892, initially with seating capacity for 424 spectators.
 A wooden stand was added in 1923.
 In September 1933, a fire destroyed this stand; a larger replacement was completed before the end of the year in its place.
 The original pavilion was demolished in 1934 and, in its place, was built the stand that is today known as The Shed.

 International matches

 In May 2008, the Barbarian F.C. and Ireland national rugby union team played a match at Kingsholm.
-Kingsholm has hosted eight other international matches, including one pool game in the 1991 Rugby World Cup and four pool games in the 2015 Rugby World Cup, hosting Tonga, Georgia, Scotland, Argentina, the United States and Japan.
+Kingsholm has hosted multiple other international matches, including one pool game in the 1991 Rugby World Cup and four pool games in the 2015 Rugby World Cup, hosting Tonga, Georgia, Scotland, Argentina, the United States and Japan.

 Kingsholm was also one of the venues for the 2000 Rugby League World Cup where, on 29 October, it hosted the group 2 game between New Zealand and Lebanon.
 The New Zealand team included future rugby union converts and Gloucester Rugby players, Henry Paul and Lesley Vainikolo.